By: HISTORY.com Editors

 Diana Davies/The New York Public Library

-Marsha P. Johnson was a Black and transgender woman and revolutionary LGBTQ rights activist.
-She later established the Street Transvestite (now Transgender) Action Revolutionaries (STAR), a group committed to helping homeless transgender youth in New York City.
+Revolutionary LGBTQ+ activist Marsha P. Johnson was a Black transgender woman who co-founded STAR, a group committed to helping homeless transgender in New York City youth after Stonewall.

 Diana Davies/The New York Public Library

-Sylvia Rivera was a Latina-American drag queen who became one of the most radical gay and transgender activists of the 1960s and ’70s.
-As co-founder of the Gay Liberation Front, Rivera was known for participating in the Stonewall Riots and establishing the political organization STAR (Street Transvestite Action Revolutionaries).
+Latin American drag queen Sylvia Rivera was one of the most radical transgender activists of the 1960s and ’70s.
+She co-founded the Gay Liberation Front and STAR after the Stonewall Riots.

 Kay Tobin/The New York Public Library